kevin226j/e-commerce-proj/README.md

 # e-commerce-proj
-Test project for building simple e-commerce application from scratch
+Test project for building simple e-commerce application from scratch using Node.js, Typescript, Express, MongoDB and React.